d12frosted/elpa-mirror/gnu/consult-readme.txt

     passed to the /fast/ Emacs filtering to further narrow down the list of matches.
 This is particularly useful if you are using an advanced completion style like orderless. `consult-grep' supports preview.
-If the `consult-project-root-function' is [configured] and returns
+If the `consult-project-function' returns non-nil, `consult-grep'
-    non-nil, `consult-grep' searches the current project
+    searches the current project directory.
-    directory.
 Otherwise the `default-directory' is searched.
 If `consult-grep' is invoked with prefix argument `C-u M-s g', you can specify the directory manually.
   • `consult-find', `consult-locate': Find file by matching the path against a regexp.
 Like for `consult-grep,' either the project root or the current directory is the root directory for the search.
 The input string is treated similarly to `consult-grep', where the first part is passed to find, and the second part is used for Emacs filtering.

-[configured] See section 4.1

 2.7 Compilation